-Omeprazole basically acts at the gastric level to reduce the production of stomach acid.
+Omeprazole basically acts as an antacid to reduce the production of stomach acid.
 More specifically, they are proton pump inhibitors which prevent the formulation of hydrochloric acid.
 It is commonly sold under the brand names Losec and Prilosec.

 Omeprazole for dogs is prescribed both as a treatment for certain canine illnesses, but can also be used as a preventive medicine in other cases.
 These are both reasons why it is common for veterinarians to prescribe omeprazole for dogs with gastritis.
 Gastritis is an inflammation of the stomach lining which can have varying degrees of acuteness.
 The symptoms vary accordingly, but can include intense vomiting, lethargy and considerable discomfort.
 Omeprazole is used to redress the pH balance of the subject by inhibiting acid production.

 If a dog is suffering from diarrhea, it is possibly due to enteritis.
 Enteritis is the inflammation of the bowel which can lead to malabsorption of nutrients and prevents proper fecal formation.
-Acute infectious enteritis is an acute form of this condition characterized by concurrent vomiting, fever and apathy.
-Omeprazole is only on type of drug which might be prescribed for these illnesses, but it is also the most common variety.
+Acute infectious enteritis is a form of this condition characterized by concurrent vomiting, fever and apathy.
+Omeprazole is only one type of drug which might be prescribed for these illnesses, but it is usually the most common.

-Perhaps the most common use of omeprazole is as a preventive.
+Perhaps the most common use of omeprazole is as a preventive measure.
 This is often when the dog is required to take another medication which may affect gastric acid production.
-Corticosteroids are a drug which often needs to be taken for a long period of time, sometimes even during the course of an entire lifetime.
+Corticosteroids are a drug which often needs to be taken for a long period of time, sometimes even during the course of a lifetime.
 One adverse side effect of taking corticosteroids is the development of gastrointestinal ulcers which warrants the use of omeprazole.
 The PPI acts as a preventive, but it is important to note that this is not used with otherwise healthy dogs.

 Additionally, dogs with liver disease, kidney problems, stress related indigestion or chronic gastritis will be prone to ulcers.
 Cutaneous mast cell tumors may also cause ulcers, leading to the prescription of omeprazole.
-Any time of esophagal reflux may result in the prescription of this PPI.
+Any type of esophageal reflux may result in the prescription of this PPI.

 The amount of omeprazole prescribed to a dog will depend on various factors.
 The most important one will be the nature of the illness it is being used to treat, particularly in terms of progression and acuteness.
 However, this is not the only consideration.
 The medical history of the dog is also important as they might have contraindications which might affect the dosage.

 The size of the individual dog is also an important factor in terms of omeprazole dosage.
-In general, controlling the intragastric pH of a dog will require 0.7mg to 1.0 mg/kg/d (i.e. 2 milligrams per each kilogram of a dog's weight).
+In general, controlling the intragastric pH of a dog will require 0.7mg to 1.0 mg/kg/d (i.e. up to 1 milligram per each kilogram of a dog's weight).
 However, some studies suggest this may not be sufficient a dosage to be as effective as it could be.
 Regardless, it is up to the veterinarian to prescribe the correct dosage and it is our imperative to monitor its effects.